sandeep-eng-stack/Pythonic-DSA/README.md

 𝔗𝔦𝔪𝔢 ℭ𝔬𝔪𝔭𝔩𝔢𝔵𝔦𝔱𝔶:This approach has a time complexity of O(n^2),as each element is compared with every other element.

 ♦ Binary Search:
+Binary search is a highly efficient algorithm used to find the position of a target value with in a sorted list.It operates by repeatedly dividing the seearch interval in half,making it much faster than linear search in large databases.
+➞ Start with two pointers-l